oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-An SD-JWT-R for the SD-JWT above that discloses only `region` and `country` of
+An SD-JWT-D for the SD-JWT above that discloses only `region` and `country` of
 the `address` property:

 {#example-simple_structured-sd_jwt_release_payload}